Some-Guyy/oilwhere/README.md

     For Windows users, execute the `package.bat` file or run it in cmd.exe

 1. Run the backend Spring Boot application via Java jar.
+It will be on http://localhost:8080 by default.

     `~/oilwhere/backend$ source run.sh`